-Each area detector has internal parameters that are specific to that model of area detector.
-The area detector property commands are used to read and write these values.
-Each internal property is first given an ASCII name.
-Then, if the property has a value that can be represented as a long integer, then the property_long commands can be used to change it.
-Similarly, if the property has a value that can be represented as a double, then the property_double commands can be used.
-Otherwise, you must use the property_string commands.
+Each area detector has internal registers that are specific to that model of area detector.
+The above commands are used to read and write these values.
+Each internal register is first given an ASCII name.
+Then, if the register has a value that can be represented as a long integer, then the register commands can be used to change it.